 Biography

 Tenor Bastien Masset is originally from Gruyère.
-Born into a family of musicians, he devoted himself to studying music from an early age.
-After obtaining a professional certificate in music theory and a certificate in violin, he developed a passion for singing in various choral groups, including the Kammerchor Stuttgart, the Ensemble Vocal de Lausanne, the Balthasar Neumann Chor, the Estonian Philharmonic Chamber Choir, the Basler Madrigalisten, and the Académie Vocale de Suisse Romande.
+Born into a family of musicians, he devoted himself to the study of music at a very young age.
+After earning a professional certificate in music theory and a certificate in violin, he developed a passion for singing in various choral ensembles, including the Chœur de Radio France in Paris, the Kammerchor Stuttgart, the Zürcher Sing-Akademie, the Ensemble Vocal de Lausanne, the Balthasar Neumann Chor, the Estonian Philharmonic Chamber Choir, and the Basler Madrigalisten.

-His rich choral career in Switzerland, France, and Germany has led him to sing under the baton of renowned conductors such as Daniel Reuss, Frieder Bernius, Gabriel García Alarcón, Nicolas Fink, Thomas Hengelbrock, Jonathan Nott, Tõnu Kaljuste, Renaud Capuçon, Christoph Eschenbach, and Raphaël Pichon.
+His extensive choral career in Switzerland, France, and Germany has led him to perform under the baton of renowned conductors such as Daniel Reuss, Frieder Bernius, Gabriel García Alarcón, Nicolas Fink, Thomas Hengelbrock, Jonathan Nott, Tõnu Kaljuste, Renaud Capuçon, Christoph Eschenbach, and Raphaël Pichon.